Horizon Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, whole grain barley, whole grain rye, chicken, whole grain oats, chicken fat (preserved with mixed tocopherols), pea fibre, flaxseed, egg product, salmon oil (preserved with mixed tocopherols), alfalfa meal, carrots, apples, broccoli, bok choy, cabbage, blueberries, l-lysine, calcium carbonate, dicalcium phosphate, choline chloride, salt, dl-methionine, fructooligosaccharides, Yucca schidigera extract, dried Aspergillus niger fermentation extract, dried Aspergillus oryzae fermentation extract, pineapple, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium bifidum fermentation product, dried Lactobacillus plantarum fermentation product, vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin, niacin, folic acid, pyridoxine hydrochloride, thiamine mononitrate, d-calcium pantothenate, biotin, l-ascorbyl-2-polyphosphate (source of vitamin C), ferrous sulphate, iron proteinate, zinc sulphate, zinc proteinate, manganous oxide, manganese proteinate, copper sulphate, copper proteinate, calcium iodate, sodium selenite, magnesium oxide
+Ingredients: Chicken meal, whole grain barley, whole grain oats, chicken, whole grain rye, chicken fat (preserved with mixed tocopherols), pea fiber, flaxseed, egg product, salmon oil (preserved with mixed tocopherols), carrots, apples, alfalfa meal, calcium carbonate, broccoli, bok choy, cabbage, blueberries, l-lysine, choline chloride, salt, dicalcium phosphate, fructooligosaccharides, dl-methionine, Yucca schidigera extract, glucosamine hydrochloride, chondroitin sulfate, dried Aspergillus niger fermentation extract, dried Aspergillus oryzae fermentation extract, pineapple, dried Lactobacillus casei fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium bifidum fermentation product, dried Lactobacillus plantarum fermentation product, vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin, niacin, folic acid, pyridoxine hydrochloride, thiamine mononitrate, d-calcium pantothenate, biotin, l-ascorbyl-2-polyphosphate (source of vitamin C), ferrous sulphate, iron proteinate, zinc sulfate, zinc proteinate, manganous oxide, manganous proteinate, copper sulphate, copper proteinate, calcium iodate, sodium selenite, magnesium oxide

 Red items when present indicate controversial ingredients